top of page

 An essential tool for measuring emotional intelligence

-Wally - EI
+Wally - IE

 Social and Emotional Skills Scale